-Throughout history, learning combined with an ability to work well together – have resulted in higher and higher productivity (efficacy + efficiency).
+Throughout history, learning combined with an ability to work well together – have resulted in higher and higher productivity (defined as efficacy + efficiency).

 Learning adapts to the learner’s needs and provides a sense of competence + progress.
 It results in an ability of “doing” (not just “knowing”) in various circumstances, without extra supervision.

 Collaboration supports the human need for connection and recognizes us for our efforts by offering timely feedback.
 Allows us to use each other’s strengths and to cover each other’s blind spots by providing a clear line of communication – consistently.

 Beyond productivity and performance indicators we have a few basic needs which include:

 Competence and mastery 💪 — acquired by being given the chance to perform above the expectation of our role, and to grow through learning opportunities that make us better.